-- 1. Present the relationships between abstract algebraic structures with familiar numbers systems such as the integers and real numbers. - 2.
-Present concepts of and the relationships between operations satisfying various properties (e.g. commutative property). - 3.
-Present concepts and properties of various algebraic structures. - 4.
-Discuss the importance of algebraic properties relative to working within various number systems. - 5.
-Develop the ability to form and evaluate conjectures.
+1. Present the relationships between abstract algebraic structures with familiar numbers systems such as the integers and real numbers.

+2. Present concepts of and the relationships between operations satisfying various properties (e.g. commutative property).

+3. Present concepts and properties of various algebraic structures.

+4. Discuss the importance of algebraic properties relative to working within various number systems.

+5. Develop the ability to form and evaluate conjectures.

-- 1. understand the importance of algebraic properties with regard to working within various number systems. - 2. extend group structure to finite permutation groups (Cayley's Theorem). - 3. understandSylow's Theorems. - 4. generate groups given specific conditions. - 5. investigate symmetry using group theory.
+After the completion of the course, Students will be able to 1. understand the importance of algebraic properties with regard to working within various number systems.

+2. extend group structure to finite permutation groups (Cayley's Theorem).

+- 3. understandSylow's Theorems. - 4. generate groups given specific conditions. - 5. investigate symmetry using group theory.